attila-lendvai/gpg-keygen/README.md

 Some more thoughts [here](http://www.ctrlc.hu/~stef/blog/posts/PGP_key_generation.html).

-## Using PGP without keeping the secret part of your master signing key on your computer ##
+## Using GnuPG without keeping the secret part of your master signing key on your computer ##

 GnuPG has no problem working with a PGP key block that is missing the secret part of its master signing key, as long as it's not needed for an operation.
 Therefore it's a good idea not to store the secret part of the master signing key in the regularly used gpg home directory, but rather keep it at a safer location.